-To prepare for Internship, students must apply to the Internship Program during the September prior to starting an Internship (i.e. MA students must begin to prepare for Internship in their first year of full time studies and MDiv students must begin to prepare for Internship in their second year of full time studies) and attend a pre-internship orientation meeting.
+To prepare for Internship, students must apply to the Internship Program during the September prior to starting an Internship (MDiv students must begin to prepare for Internship in their second year of full time studies) and attend a pre-Internship orientation meeting.
 All potential ministry interns are given an assessment packet (a fee is charged for this) to assess readiness for Internship at the pre-internship orientation meeting.
 An interview with the director of Field Education is required in October to discuss and review the assessment packet.
 For Prerequisites and more information, please refer to the "The Internship Program."

+Master of Divinity Program Requirements (90 credits)

-Biblical Languages 12 BL 511 Language of the Old Testament BL 512 Introduction to Hebrew Exegesis BL 521 Language of the New Testament BL 522 Introduction to Greek Exegesis
+Biblical Languages 12 credits

+BL 511 Language of the Old Testament

+BL 512 Introduction to Hebrew Exegesis

+BL 521 Language of the New Testament

-Biblical Studies 18 OT 501 Old Testament Foundations NT 501 New Testament Foundations Note: Students with previous academic study in either OT or NT may take an advanced substitute course in the place of either OT 501 or NT 501.
-Students with previous academic study in both OT and NT may take one advanced substitute course in either OT or NT and take the NT/OT 700 Advanced Hermeneutics course.
+BL 522 Introduction to Greek Exegesis

+Biblical Studies 18 credits

+NT 501 New Testament Foundation

+OT 501 Old Testament Foundations

+Students with prior academic study in either NT or OT may take an

+advanced course in the place of

+either NT 501 or OT 501.
+Students with prior academic study in both NT

+and OT may take one

+advanced course in either NT or OT and take NT/OT 700 Advanced

+Hermeneutics.

+6 credits in New Testament

 6 credits in Old Testament

-6 credits in New Testament

-Historical and Theological Studies 12 CH 501 Christianity in History TH 501 Introduction to Christian Faith Note: Students with prior academic study in theology may take TH 601 Theology in Context course.
-TH 610 Creation, Fall, and Redemption TH 611 The Church and Its Future
+Theological Studies 12 credits

+CH 501 Christianity in History

+TH 501 Introduction to Christian Faith

+Students with prior academic study in Theology may take any senior level

+Theology course

+TH 610 Creation, Fall and Redemption

+TH 611 The Church and Its Future

-Practical Theology 15
+Practical Theology 15 credits

 ED 501 Teaching and Learning

 ED 503 Leadership and Leadership Formation

 PR 701 Expository Preaching

 PT 501 Personal Formation and Development

-PT 712 Ministry/Intercultural Internship OR IM 720 Ministry/Intercultural Coaching
+IM 712 Ministry/Intercultural Internship or IM 720 Ministry/ Intercultural Coaching

-Mission and Evangelism 6 EV 501 Personal and Corporate Outreach WM 501 Missions in Global Perspective
+Mission and Evangelism 6 credits

+EV 501 Personal and Corporate Outreach

+WM 501 Missions in Global Perspective

-Students may choose between a focus in Intercultural Ministries or Pastoral Ministries (27 credits)
+Ministry Focus 27 credits in one of the following areas:

-Intercultural Ministries Focus 18 WM 511 Cultural Anthropology for Intercultural Ministry WM 613 Third Millennium Trends and Issues in Missions WM 705 Mentoring for Intercultural Competence IM 501 Intercultural Competence TH 711 Christianity and Culture CC 501 Introduction to Counselling or PT 610 Theology and Practice of Spiritual Care Electives 9

-Pastoral Ministries Focus 15 OT 710 Advanced Biblical Study in Hebrew or NT 710 Advanced Biblical Study in Greek TH 711 Christianity in Culture or TH 715 Christian Ethics CC 501 Introduction to Counselling PT 601 Theology and Practice of Worship PT 610 Theology and Practice of Spiritual Care Electives 12
+Intercultural Ministries CC 501 Introduction to Counselling or PT 610 Theology and Practice of Spiritual Care IM 501 Intercultural Competence TH 711 Christianity and Culture WM 511 Cultural Anthropology for Intercultural Ministry WM 613 Third Millennium Trends and Issues in Missions WM 705 Mentoring for Intercultural Effectiveness 9 credits Elective Pastoral Ministries CC 501 Introduction to Counselling OT 710 Advanced Biblical Study in Hebrew or NT 710 Advanced Biblical Study in Greek PT 601 Theology and Practice of Worship PT 610 Theology and Practice of Spiritual Care TH 711 Christianity and Culture or TH 715 Christian Ethics 12 credits Elective

+Completion of a total of 90 credits (as outlined above) A Cumulative Grade Point Average (CGPA) of at least 2.0

-Master of Arts (Biblical/Theological Studies) 60 credits
+Master of Arts (Biblical/Theological Studies)